 In the left menu, click Create a resource, click Databases, and then under Azure Cosmos DB, click Create.

 The account creation takes a few minutes.
 Wait for the portal to display the Congratulations!
-Your Azure Cosmos DB account with MongoDB API is ready page.
+Your Cosmos account with wire protocol compatibility for MongoDB is ready page.

 Update your connection string

 If you want to test the code against a live Cosmos Account, go to the Azure portal to create an account and get your connection string information.
 Then copy it into the app.